For most Australians, our new Minister for the Environment, WA MP Melissa Price, will be a total unknown.

 While we are talking about those opposite, who could forget the Home Insulation Program, which was linked to deaths of four people, 224 home fires and 70,000 repairs.

 It is worth repeating, because it was Australia’s greatest embarrassment.
 There were the bungled green loans.
 Three independent reports found extensive mismanagement.
 Let’s not forget the citizens assembly.
 What a fabulous initiative!
 It was a 2010 election promise to assemble 15 citizens to discuss ways to tackle climate change, which was dumped just weeks after the election.
 What a shameful waste!

 Mr Deputy Speaker, as you can see, clearly the government has made significant inroads in addressing climate and change, and improving our environment.
 Our current policies are working.
 We will meet our 2020 and 2030 targets.
 As we have heard today, the Department of the Environment has released a formal emissions update on our 2020 target, which shows that we are on track to beat out 2020 target by a whopping 28 million tonnes.
 That is what I call good government.”

-Will we citizens have to storm parliament to get these fools to listen to the scientists and address the existential threat posed by climate change?
+What will it take to get these politicians to listen to the scientists and address the existential threat posed by climate change?